arevindh/Shopify_Stock_Checker/discord_webhook_script.md

 3. Open `config.cfg` and add your discord webhook url for `url = `.

-4. Edit `content = ` to configure the message content you want to send when a mousepad goes from out of stock to in stock.
+4. Edit `content = ` to configure the message content you want to send when a product goes from out of stock to in stock.

     `{Name}` sends the item's name.